kennyrowe/vlookupincell/README.md

 # What this function does:

 It takes the value of a cell and splits is up into pieces.
-Next is does a vlookup of each piece using a range you define.
+Next is does a vlookup of each piece using a range and column number you define.
 Finally it exports the newly lookuped up values in the same format as the original cell.

 Example:
 Input cell value: "thing-1,thing-2,thing-3"